 Beaked whales (family Ziphiidae) are a group of deep-diving cetaceans that rely on sound to forage, navigate, and communicate (Aguilar de Soto et al., 2012; Johnson, Madsen, Zimmer, Aguilar de Soto, and Tyack, 2004; Macleod and D’Amico, 2006).
 Multiple mass strandings of beaked whales have been associated with high-intensity anthropogenic sound sources.
 These acute events have motivated research into whether and how beaked whales respond to different types and intensities of anthropogenic noise (Cox et al., 2006).

-Anthropogenic sound can disrupt the patterned dive cycles of beaked whales (Falcone et al., 2017), potentially leading to death (Jepson et al., 2003) or to cumulative sublethal impacts (L. F. New, Moretti, Hooker, Costa, and Simmons, 2013).
+Anthropogenic sound can disrupt the patterned foraging dive cycles of beaked whales (Falcone et al., 2017), potentially leading to cumulative sublethal impacts resulting from reduced foraging opportunities (New et al., 2013), or to symptoms similar to decompression sickness that can lead to injury or death (de Quiros et al., 2019).
 For example, research on Blainville’s beaked whales on a US Navy range in the Bahamas has shown that animals may stop foraging and/or move away from naval sonar sources (Joyce et al., 2019; Tyack et al., 2011).

 Naval sonar can be broadcast from various platforms, including vessels, helicopters, buoys, submarines, and torpedoes (Harris et al., 2019; Navy, 2018).
-Most research has focused on the impacts of mid-frequency active sonar (MFAS) broadcast from US Naval vessels.
+Most research has focused on the impacts of mid-frequency active sonar (MFAS) broadcast from naval vessels.
 Separately, researchers have shown that, in the absence of MFAS, beaked whales may alter their behavior in response to vessel noise (Aguilar Soto et al., 2006; Pirotta et al., 2012).

-The US Navy is interested in quantifying the effects of sonar on beaked whales for the purpose of risk assessments and permitting associated with training activities [CITE?].
+The US Navy is interested in quantifying the effects of sonar on beaked whales for the purpose of risk assessments and permitting associated with training activities (e.g. US DON 2017).
 There are different experimental and analytical ways of quantifying responses to sonar.
 Here, we focus on analyses of data from cabled hydrophone arrays.

-For example, (McCarthy et al., 2011) used data from the cabled hydrophone array at the US Navy’s Atlantic Undersea Test and Evaluation Center (AUTEC) in the Bahamas collected before, during, and after naval training exercises involving MFAS.
+For example, McCarthy et al. (2011) used data from the cabled hydrophone array at the US Navy’s Atlantic Undersea Test and Evaluation Center (AUTEC) in the Bahamas collected before, during, and after naval training exercises involving MFAS.
 The authors used separate generalized additive models (GAMs) for each period, and modelled the acoustic detection of groups of Blainville’s beaked whales (group vocal periods; GVPs) as a function of location on the range and time.
-They found that the number of GVPs was lower during the exercises than before, and also lower during an exercise than after.
+They found that the number of GVPs was lower during the exercises than before or after.

-Building on this work, (Moretti et al., 2014) used a GAM to model the presence of acoustic detections of groups of Blainville’s beaked whales on the AUTEC range as a smooth function of MFAS received level.
+Building on this work, Moretti et al. (2014) used a GAM to model the presence of acoustic detections of groups of Blainville’s beaked whales on the AUTEC range as a smooth function of MFAS received level.
 They then compared the expected probability of detecting animals when no sonar was present to the expected probability of detecting animals across sonar received levels to estimate the probability of disturbance.
 They found that the probability of detecting groups of Blainville’s beaked whales was reduced by 50% at 150 dB re 1μPa, which they interpreted as a 50% probability of disturbance.

-In the present study, our primary objective was to replicate the effort of Moretti et al. with the same species on a different US Navy training range in a different oceanic environment.
+Our primary objective was to replicate the effort of Moretti et al. (2014) with the same species on a different US Navy training range in a different oceanic environment.
 Unlike AUTEC, which occurs in a deep isolated basin surrounded by steep slopes, the Pacific Missile Range Facility (PMRF) range in Hawaii is located on the side of an ancient volcano, with a steep slope down to the deep ocean floor.
 Density of Blainville’s beaked whales at PMRF is lower and more variable than at AUTEC, so we wanted to explicitly account for differences in underlying beaked whale presence across the range.